Madhura Sreedhar Reddy: Background

 Reddy was born and raised in Warangal.
 He is a B.Tech graduate from Regional Engineering College (REC, currently called as NIT Warangal).
 He completed his MS (Research) from IIT Madras and received Gold Medal for his excellency by Vice President of India.
-He worked in many multinational companies like TCS, Infosys, Wipro and Tech Mahindra.
+He worked in many multinational companies like TCS, Infosys, Wipro and TecMahindra.

 Career

 Reddy made his directorial debut with Sneha Geetham, and later directed It’s My Love Story and Backbench Student.

 His first film as producer is Maaya, directed by Neelakanta.

 Reddy went on to produce films such as Ladies & Gentlemen, Oka Manasu Designer s/o Ladies Tailor, ABCD: American Born Confused Desi and Dorasaani (2019).

 Awards

 Madhura Sreedhar Reddy has won Best Debutante Director for Sneha Geetham.
 His movie Ladies & Gentlemen won Nandi Awards for 3rd Best movie and Best Editing for the year 2015.